wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_deb.rst

 Install Wazuh agent with DEB packages
 =====================================

-The DEB package is suitable for Debian, Ubuntu, and other Debian-based systems.
+The DEB packages are suitable for Debian, Ubuntu, and other Debian-based systems.

 .. note:: Many of the commands described below need to be executed with root user privileges.

 Adding the Wazuh repository
 ---------------------------

-The first thing you need is to add the Wazuh repository to your server.
+The first step to installing the Wazuh agent is to add the Wazuh repository to your server.
 Alternatively, if you prefer to download the wazuh-agent package directly, you can find it :ref:`here <packages>`.

-1. In order to perform this procedure properly, packages ``curl``, ``apt-transport-https`` and ``lsb-release`` must be present on your system.
-If they are not, install them:
+1. To perform this procedure, the ``curl``, ``apt-transport-https`` and ``lsb-release`` packages must be installed on your system.
+If they are not already present, install them using the commands below:

 	.. code-block:: console